The Pyramid to Smarter Building and Renovating

-The 10 points in the house/pyramid highlight the foundation elements and everything else that can be actioned as a cost/priority when building or renovating a home so that it is comfortable, less maintenance, environmentally friendly, energy-efficient, and overall a more sustainable house.
+The 10 points in the house/pyramid highlight the foundation elements and cost/priority actions when building or renovating a home.
+These aspects ultimately make the home comfortable, less high maintenance, environmentally friendly, and energy efficient.

 First of all, it’s important to understand, sustainability.
 A wonderful foundation of information for this is Passive House.
 It’s a very hard standard to satisfy, but if you get halfway there, you will be in the right place.